The Moderation Epidemic

-Alternatively, any weight gained from the consumption of excess sugar calories is likely to be pro-metabolic in the long run, protecting against polyunsaturated fats, lowering inflammation and helping with the recovery of thyroid and energy systems.
+Alternatively, any weight gained from the consumption of excess sugar calories has the potential to be pro-metabolic in the long run, protecting against PUFAs, lowering inflammation and helping with the recovery of thyroid and energy systems.

-‘Overeating’ – especially when it comes to the pro-thyroid metabolism enhancing foods – can assist in reducing levels of cortisol (as well as other stress related, obesogenic and catabolic substances) helping to promote improvement in muscle mass and quality and increase metabolic rate.
+So called overeating – especially when it comes to the pro-thyroid metabolism enhancing foods – can assist in reducing levels of cortisol (as well as other stress related, obesogenic and catabolic substances) helping to promote improvement in muscle mass and quality, and increase metabolic rate.

 It isn’t always just a question of calories.
 To lose weight safely you need nutrients and fuel to keep stress low and metabolism high.
-Once your liver is able to store more glycogen and bacterial issues have generally subsided, inflammation will lessen and it likely won’t take as much quantity to achieve the results you are after.
-But not so much because you are eating less calories, rather because you are functioning better and need less and/or burn more.
+Once your liver is able to store more glycogen, and bacterial issues have generally subsided, inflammation will lessen, and it possibly will no longer take as much food quantity to achieve (and maintain) the results you are after.
+But not so much because you are eating less calories, rather because you are functioning better and need less and/or are burning more.